kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 ### General

 - A physical or virtual device that balances load across multiple servers.
-- Three types: (1) Application (ALB); (2) Network (NLB); (3) Classic (ELB)
+- Three types: (1) Application (ALB); (2) Network (NLB); (3) Classic (CLB)
 - **Application**: best suited for load balancing HTTP and HTTPS traffic.
-ALBs operate at Layer 7 (...) and are application-aware.
+ALBs operate at [Layer 7](https://www.techopedia.com/definition/20338/layer-7#:~:text=Layer%207%20refers%20to%20the,end%2Duser%20processes%20and%20applications.) (application layer) and are application-aware.
 ALBs can have advanced request routing that sends specified requests to specific web servers.
   - Load balancer could be user-preference aware to change e.g. language or currency.
   - Capable of advanced routing.
 - **Network**: best suited for load balancing TCP traffic where extreme performance is required.
-NLBs operate at Layer 4 (...).
+NLBs operate at [Layer 4](https://www.techopedia.com/definition/20335/layer-4) (network layer).
 NLBs are capable of handling millions of requests per second while maintaining ultra-low latencies.
 - **Classic**: legacy ELBs.
 Classics can load balance HTTP and HTTPS with Layer 7-specific features or can load balance on TCP with Layer 4-specific features.
 Not recommended anymore.
 - **504 Errors**: Gateway Timed Out because the underlying application stops or fails.
 Could be web server or database, not the load balancer itself.
 Might need to scale up or out.
 - **X-Forwarded-For**: A load balancer forwards requests, but from the ELB's private IP.
 If you need the IPv4 address of an end user, look at the X-Forwarded-For header.